Home Blood Sugar Test

 How It Is Done

 - Wash your hands with warm, soapy water.
 Dry them well with a clean towel.
-You may also use an alcohol wipe to clean your finger or other site.
+You may also use an alcohol wipe to clean your finger or other site that you will use for the test.
 But make sure your hands are dry before the test.

-- Insert a clean lancet into the lancet device.
+- Select a clean lancet.
+Insert it into the lancet device if you use one.

 - Remove a test strip from the test strip bottle.
 Replace the lid right away to keep moisture away from the other strips.